com3dian/Sentiment_Analysis_plugin/README.md

 ### Notes

 The plugin is dveloped on linux and tested on Mac os and windows.
-On Macos, the file choosers fails to show the description, but the user will still be informed which resources is missing.
+On MacOS, the file choosers fails to show the description, but the user will still be informed which resources is missing.

 The plugin icon is sourced from [thenounproject](https://thenounproject.com/icon/sentiment-analysis-5937307/) and created by [eka ysdsgn](https://thenounproject.com/eka094/).
 The icon can be used in non-profit project and must attribute creator per Creative Commons license.